Mobile phones: how to work out when children are ready

 About responsible mobile phone use

-If you’re thinking about a mobile phone for your child, or your child already has a phone, it’s important to think about how you’ll help your child learn to use the phone responsibly.
+If you’re thinking about a mobile phone for your child or your child already has a phone, it’s important to think about helping your child use the phone responsibly.

 Responsible mobile phone use is about:

 - managing costs by keeping track of call, text and data usage

 - keeping the phone charged and safe and not losing or damaging it

 - being safe and respectful in calls, texts and social media posts.

 The best way to help your child with healthy and responsible mobile phone use is by being a role model.

 This starts with thinking about your own technology use.
 For example, if you want your child to spend time talking with you when they get home from school, you could make a point of switching off your phone when you get home from work.
 This sets a great example for your child.